 For some reason, Turkey is considered to be exclusively a seaside resort destination.
-That’s not surprising, considering a fact that the country has four seas with gorgeous beaches and rather loyal prices.
+That’s not surprising, considering the fact that the country has four seas with gorgeous beaches and rather loyal prices.
 However, visiting Turkey in December will be no less interesting for any type of traveler.

 Snow-capped Anatolian mountains, empty tourist sights, and lower prices are just a few reasons why to spend holidays in Turkey during the first month of winter.

 But for you to understand more of what to expect, I invite you to read this post.
 I included detailed information about the weather, what to pack, what to do in Turkey in December, and other tips.